laikeatwoon/reorder-excel/README.md

 # reorder-excel
-Create an excel with items that needs to reorder
+Read a stock movement .xlsx file and extract items that need to reoder